handyCAPS/handystartpage/readme.md

 - Refactor code.
 This will be ongoing.
 - Automate setting up the db
+- Collect all files needed to run the app in dist folder
 - Build a drag and drop ordering interface for the links and the categories
 - Add a range selector to select the number of links in the Best Of
 - Hook up all the js through require